-Source: Realindex database, Axioma
+Source: RQI Investors (formerly known as Realindex) database, Axioma

 This classic attribution analysis (Table 3) on the backtested returns supports the high degree of stock selection in the carbon-reduced portfolios.
 The largest contributor to both risk and return is usually "specific" (i.e. idiosyncratic stock positions).
 After that, industry risk is the most notable, and industries are also a small positive contributor to returns.
 Style factors (size, growth, and so on) only start to have an impact for high levels of carbon intensity reduction.